Info & FAQ

 • Come odor-free.
 Avoid using strong perfumes, colognes, or aftershaves.

-• Our location is remote, and the nearest health center is about 50 km away.
-In emergencies, assistance may be delayed.
-Inform your guides in advance of any health-related issues (e.g., heart conditions, severe allergies, or epilepsy).
-All our guides have first aid training.
+• Our location is remote, and the distance to nearest health center is about 50 km.
+In emergencies, there may be delays in getting help.
+Inform your guides in advance of any health problems (e.g. heart disease, severe allergies or epilepsy).
+All our guides are first aid trained.

 PROHIBITED